shakfu/py2max/js2max/README.md

 ### Still unverified

+- **which rectangle convention a patcher attribute answers in.** `.maxpat` stores the window as `[x, y, w, h]`; every rect the JS API hands back is `[left, top, right, bottom]`.
+Reading `getattr("rect")` off the patcher and writing it straight out would, if it is the second, produce a patch that opens at the wrong size -- so `serialize` does not guess and keeps the default.
+  `probe` now logs the patcher's `rect` and its three font defaults; one run in Max settles it.
-- whether `message("set", ...)` fills a message box created by `newdefault` (the demo patch contains no message boxes, so nothing has exercised it)
+- whether `message("set", ...)` fills a message box created by `newdefault` (the demo patch contains no message boxes, so nothing has exercised it).
+  Related and untested for the same reason: whether a `set` argument that is a symbol `,` shows up in the box as a literal comma, which is what `result.warnings` exists to flag
 - whether `newdefault` returns null, as assumed, or throws for an unknown class
 - whether assigning `eof = 0` truncates.
 The reference documents the `eof` setter as *extending* a file with NULL bytes; shrinking is assumed.
 If it does